Arkkienkeli/AtlasQC/README.md

 Besides that, you need several packages, which can be installed using pip.
 -scikit-learn
 -plotly
-Тут полный список

 ### HOW TO RUN
 1. Most common scenario:
-python3 QCFINAL.py Genome_Studio_Report.txt --snps=snps.txt
+python3 cuesea.py Genome_Studio_Report.txt --snps=snps.txt
 This command will run QC using your Genome_Studio_Report.txt as data file and snps.txt as list of snps to analyze.
 X and Y chromosome snps treated as autosomal.
 2. Gender
-python3 QCFINAL.py Genome_Studio_Report.txt --snps=snps.txt --gender gender.txt
+python3 cuesea.py Genome_Studio_Report.txt --snps=snps.txt --gender gender.txt
 This command will run QC using your Genome_Studio_Report.txt as data file and snps.txt as list of snps to analyze.
 This will include proper analyze of X and Y chromosome snps as described in HOW IT WORKS paragraph.
 3. Angle
-python3 QCFINAL.py Genome_Studio_Report.txt --angle 8.0
+python3 cuesea.py Genome_Studio_Report.txt --angle 8.0
 The --angle key specifies max angle between points of each cluster.
 The default value is 8.0 degrees, but you can slightly increase or dicrease it.